“May you read this at a time when bargains are rare.”

 What should an investor do, literally, with his or her time?

-We focused primarily on the last question in our exclusive conversation with Daniel Gladiš, returning instructor at European Investing Summit and chief executive officer of Vltava Fund.
+We focused primarily on the last question in our exclusive conversation with Daniel Gladiš, long-time instructor at MOI Global’s European Investing Summit and chief executive officer of Vltava Fund.
 We spoke with Daniel in the summer of 2014.
 His insights remain highly relevant.

 Watch Daniel talk about an investor dilemma: